Pilates vs. GYROTONIC EXPANSION SYSTEM®

 Where Pilates is more linear in terms of range of movement and mostly done lying down, GYROTONIC® is more three-dimensional and generally done seated.
 In terms of where the movements originate from, Pilates’ “Powerhouse” is a musculature-oriented, where GYROTONIC® s’ “Center” incorporates musculature, as well as, skeletal orientation with the hands, feet, arms, legs, ribcage and pelvis assisting in the exercises.
 In general terms, Pilates focuses on stabilization, GYROTONIC® focuses on mobility.

-In regards to equipment, Pilates uses springs, where GYROTONIC® uses Pulleys and weights.
+In regards to equipment, Pilates machines like the reformer (you can read Pilates reformer reviews here) use springs, where GYROTONIC® uses pulleys and weights.
 Both men designed many different pieces of equipment to assist with the foundation of their work, that being matwork in Pilates and GYROKINESIS® in Julius’s system.
 Breathing is an important part of both.
 Pilates’ approach is of an “internal shower” and Juliu incorporates three distinct breathing patterns to match different tempos of his movement.

 Both systems have proven healing properties with Pilates increasingly accepted by the U.S. medical and rehabilitiaon communities and GYROTONIC EXPANSION SYSTEM® being heralded in Europe for orthopedic injury recovery.
 One obvious difference which you have seen through out this article is Juliu’s trademark and codification of his work.
 This guarantees his interpretation will be protected for future generations.